MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se un menu a comparsa è visibile; in caso contrario, FALSE.
+TRUE se un menu popup è visibile; in caso contrario, FALSE.

 ##  <a name="moveto"></a>  CMFCPopupMenu::MoveTo